heuristicwondering/convert2BIDS-fMRI/BIDS/De-Identifying DICOMS.md

     + If anonymizing multiple subjects at once, make sure that '*Write all loaded files*' is selected in the bottom drop down menu.
 If only working with one participant, then the default '*Write only selected files*' should work fine.
     + The reason why we advise overwriting existing files is because the default behavior of appending '-anon' to the file name is not part of the BIDs standard and later conversions steps do not know how to properly handle this extra string.

-11. Click save, update your study documentation [(see below)](##documentation), and you're done!
+11. Click save, update your study documentation [(see below)](#documentation), and you're done!

-## 10. Quality Check Step:
+### Quality Control

-+ Open DicomBrowser by clicking on the icon on your desktop
+1. Open DicomBrowser by typing `DicomBrowser` in the terminal.

-+ Click on 'File' and then Open, navigate to the folder you intend to check.
-Under the window "Select DICOM files", click the file so that it is highlighted in blue (not opening it fully) and select "open"
+2. In the top menu bar, click on '*File*' >> '*Open*', navigate to the folder you intend check.
+Single click the folder so that it is highlighted in blue (not navigating inside it) and select '*Open*'.

-+ Check all fields listed below step number 6 to check that they have been changed to "Anonymous" or a recent date for AcquisitionDate (0008, 0022)
+3.Check all fields listed in step number 7 of [Anonymizing](#anonymizing) to check that they have been changed to "Anonymous".
+Check that the tag **(0008, 0022)** "Acquisition Date" now has a recent date in its value field.
-+ While checking the fields listed in step number 6, be sure to check that no additional fields have been changed to anonymous
+   + Also make sure there are no typos in the anonymized fields and capitalization is consistent.

-+ Once you have checked the file, DO NOT SAVE.
-If everything looks correct, change the corresponding box in the excel sheet green and move to the next file.
-If there is any issue, make note in the excel sheet and on the slack channel
+4. While checking the fields meant to be anonymized, be sure to check that no additional fields have been changed to "Anonymous".

-http://dicomlookup.com/ is a resource which can help find tags.
+5. Once you have checked the file, **DO NOT SAVE**.
+If everything looks correct, update the study documentation [(see below)](#documentation) and repeat move on to the next files.
+If there is any issue, make note in the study documentation and let anonymizing team members know.

 ## Documentation
 Here we introduce the documentation system we have found useful for tracking the status of each participant's scans.
 Proper documentation is crucial component of the pipeline and in this folder, you will find a file called [STUDYNAME_dataprocessing.xlsx](./STUDYNAME_dataprocessing.xlsx) that provides a template with some made up data included for illustration.
 We will refer to this document throughout this tutorial.